ushnik/Amazon.com-reviews-that-affect-purchase-decision/README.md

                                    eta = eta, initial = NULL, burnin = 0,
                                    compute.log.likelihood = TRUE)
 t2 <- Sys.time()
-t2 - t1  # about 24 minutes on laptop
+t2 - t1  # about 8 minutes on laptop
 ```

-Visualizing the fitted model with LDAvis
+###Visualizing the fitted model with LDAvis

 To visualize the result using LDAvis, we'll need estimates of the document-topic distributions, which we denote by the D×KD×K matrix θθ, and the set of topic-term distributions, which we denote by the K×WK×W matrix ϕϕ.
 We estimate the “smoothed” versions of these distributions (“smoothed” means that we've incorporated the effects of the priors into the estimates) by cross-tabulating the latent topic assignments from the last iteration of the collapsed Gibbs sampler with the documents and the terms, respectively, and then adding pseudocounts according to the priors.
 A better estimator might average over multiple iterations of the Gibbs sampler (after convergence, assuming that the MCMC is sampling within a local mode and there is no label switching occurring), but we won't worry about that for now.